.NET Project File Analyzers SDK

 providing both a custom .props

-as a .targets
+and a .targets

 MS Build file.